Keyframes/jQuery.Keyframes/README.md

 	},
 	callback // Function fired after the animation is complete.
 If repeat is infinite, the function will be fired every time the animation is restarted.
 );

+// Playing the same animation but using the shorthand method
+$(selector).playKeyframe('trapdoor-sequence 1000 linear 0 infinite normal forwards',callback);

 // Reset the animation
 $(selector).resetKeyframe(callback);